nickserv/danamccurdy.com/_posts/2019-05-13-an-end-to-seeking.md

 More and more,
 I am realizing
 that there is no destination,
-beyond experiencing fully
+beyond the full experience
-where I already am.
+of where I already am.

 The less I look outside myself or to the future,